stamat/shortcodes.js/README.md

 GPL v3.0 - https://www.gnu.org/licenses/gpl-3.0.en.html

 ### Commercial
-If you wish to use Shortcodes.js in commercial products and applications - you are obliged to contact OSHIN LLC for the details of the commercial licence.
+If you wish to use Shortcodes.js in commercial products and applications - you are obliged to contact <sam@oshinstudio.com> OSHIN LLC for the details of the commercial licence.

-The original bearers of the commercial licence are OSHIN LLC and Nikola Stamatovic @stamat, where OSHIN LLC is the only party
+The original bearers of the commercial licence are OSHIN LLC and Nikola Stamatovic @stamat, where OSHIN LLC is the only party able to issue commercial licences.

 ## Project and development by
 Nikola Stamatovic @stamat <nikola@oshinstudio.com>, OSHIN LLC